LilNesquuik/Swappy/README.md

 ## 🛠️ Features

-- Auto-updates selected plugins at server startup
+- 🚀 Automatically updates selected plugins at server startup
-- Supports both public and private GitHub repositories
+- 🔒 Supports both public and private GitHub repositories
-- Optional dependency downloading
+- 📦 Optional dependency downloading
-- Option to schedule a soft restart after updates
+- ⏰ Configurable update frequency: each round or on server startup
-- Self-updating by default (can be disabled)
+- ♻️ Self-updating enabled by default (can be disabled)
-- LabApi & Exiled Support
+- 🧩 Compatible with LabApi & Exiled frameworks

 ---